Atlas Montane - Women's Review

 A big aspect of a pleasant-to-use snowshoe is a good binding system, and that's one area where the Montane has no problem shining brightly.
 The "positive toe locator" makes it easy to place the foot correctly, and the straps tighten up and release with a simple pull of a loop.
 The back heel belt straps everything down securely with an easy pull; no funny body angles or awkward yanking required.
 The fixed binding system has a different feel when walking then a full rotation one, but the learning curve is fast and straightforward.

 The binding on the Montane feels highly secure and robust.
-It has strong webbing, a toe cage on the front, and a well-functioning pull strap system around the heel.
-The retainer clip which houses the excess strap length on the Montane's newest iteration works much better than its predecessor.
+It has strong webbing, a toe cage on the front, and a well-functioning pull strap system around the heel with a retainer clip that effectively houses the excess strap length.
 This is a highly comfortable binding system.
 There's arch support, and the straps cinch down evenly and uniformly with no pinch points.

 The Montane rings up at a very fair price.
 It has a stellar binding system, impressive traction, okay float, and heel lifts for steep climbing.
-This is a solid choice if you want to get technical without breaking the bank.
+Fit for technical hiking and variable mountainous terrain, the Montane is a solid choice if you want to get technical without completely breaking the bank.